 Caring for your houseplants during the winter and keeping your houseplants alive feels like a daunting task.
 Especially when you live in the midwest and are dealing with all multiple obstacles from the elements; limited sunlight, freezing temps, and dry heat.
 Houseplants need special care during the winter and I am here to help you with just that!

-Winter is a tough time for indoor plants.
+Winter can be a tough time for indoor plants.
 Even certain low-light houseplants that do not need that much sunlight can be challenging to keep alive.
 I’ve helped so many of my friends keep their plants thriving even in the midst of summer, so I know how daunting it keeping plants alive during the winter can be!
 But, I know you can do it and I am excited to share some of my houseplant winter care tips with you!

 My winter houseplant care tips should give you the boost of confidence you need to keep your plants alive this winter!
 Say “Goodbye” to killing your houseplants this winter!

 How to Keep Your Houseplants Alive This Winter: Winter Houseplant Care Tips

 Keep Plants Close to Well-Sealed Windows

 Even though we have less light during the winter, plants can still soak up the little bits of sun that peek through.
 Move your plants to your (well-sealed) windows and let them soak up what they can during the winter months.